Bertha Parker Pallan

 Bertha Pallan Thurston Cody (née Parker; August 30, 1907 – October 8, 1978) was an American archaeologist, working as an assistant in archaeology at the Southwest Museum.
 She was also married to actor Iron Eyes Cody.
-She is thought to be the first Native American female archaeologist of Abenaki and Seneca descent.
+She is thought to be the first Native American female archaeologist, of Abenaki and Seneca descent.

 Early life

 Bertha (Yeawas) "Birdie" Parker was born in 1907 in Chautauqua County, New York.
 Her mother, Beulah Tahamont (later Folsom), was an actress; as a teen, she and her mother reportedly performed with Ringling Bros. and Barnum and Bailey Circus as part of the “Pocahontas” show.
 Her father, Arthur C. Parker, was an archaeologist and the first president of the Society for American Archaeology.
 Her maternal grandparents were the actors Elijah "Chief Dark Cloud" Tahamont and Margaret (Dove Eye) Camp.
 As a child, she assisted her father in his excavations.

-Her parents divorced in 1914, and the Tahamonts (Elijah, Margaret, and Beulah) relocated to Los Angeles, with Bertha in tow, to work in Hollywood films.
-Bertha and her mother also performed with Ringling Bros. and Barnum & Bailey Circus as part of a "Pocahontas" show during her teenage years.
+Her parents divorced in 1914, and the Tahamonts (Elijah, Margaret, and Beulah) relocated to Los Angeles, with Bertha in tow, to work in Hollywood.